 Selected datasets are loaded as soon as possible after their 11:30am release on the ABS website.
 However, data in the ABS.Stat beta release may not necessarily be the most up to date.
 You are advised to check the ABS website (www.abs.gov.au) for the latest data.
 We have created an ABS.Stat release calendar which provides expected dataset release and update information.
-The ABS.Stat current dataset status table lists datasets that are available with latest release information.

 ABS.Stat uses software which has been jointly developed by a consortium of organisations including the Organisation for Economic Co-Operation and Development (OECD), the International Monetary Fund (IMF), the Australian Bureau of Statistics, Statistics New Zealand and others.

 Access ABS.Stat Beta today and tell us what you think!

 |ABS.Stat beta release allows users to try ABS.Stat and provide feedback, recognising there is still work to be done on enhancing the tool as it is in development and we know there are still some issues to resolve.
 We have compiled a list of issues identified so far and are working to rectify these.